PGold762/ecommerce-site/README.md

 ## Installation

 Download the files from the repo and install locally.
-Be sure to install NPM, inquirer8.2.4, mysql, console.table.
+Be sure to install NPM, mysql2, Sequelize, and dotenv.
 Then login to mysql using the following command: mysql -u root -p .
 Then source schema.sql.
 This will load the database.
 Then run server.js file in node to begin the application.

 ## Usage